Breast Implant Illness Tests

 3. Australia launched breast implant screening at the Integrated Breast Implant Check Clinic at Macquarie University Hospital.

-From the scientific article, Breast Implant Illness: A Way Forward (2019):
+Breast Implant Illness: A Way Forward (2019):

 “A new breast implant check clinic commenced in Australia, is now scaling to 2 states and will provide an important low cost entry point for women with breast implant-related issues to be assessed both clinically and with imaging and/or pathology.
 These clinics will serve to capture patient, surgical, implant, and outcome data.
 They will also serve to standardize work up for patients with potential BII.
 These will include wide ranging blood screening for autoimmune disease markers (Table 3) and also collect patient-reported outcome measure data with validated instruments such as the BREAST-Q and modified BREAST-Q, as pertaining to cosmetic surgery.
 These patients will need to be followed up closely and for a period of ≥2 years to track their progress following explantation.”